ICmd-dev/Docs/implementation/2 - Program.md

 # 2 - Program

 A ICmd program or application is made up with _nodes_.
-Each node has properties.
+Each node has attributes.

 ## 2.1 Node